• Skip to primary navigation

 • In a large bowl, beat the palm shortening with the coconut cream until smooth.
 Beat in the powdered sweetener and the vanilla extract.

-• Beat in 2 tablespoon of the coconut milk until well combined.
+• Beat in 2 tbsp of the coconut milk until well combined.
 The frosting should be a thick but spreadable consistency.
 If the frosting is still quite thick, beat in a bit more of the coconut milk.

 Assembly